Neymar unsure if he'll play in 2026 World Cup: 'I don't know if Brazil's next coach will like me!'

 WHAT HAPPENED?
 In a squad that raised a few eyebrows due to some of Tite's omissions, the inclusion of Neymar came as a surprise to no-one.
 The forward, who made his international debut at just 18, is set to lead Brazil out in yet another major tournament, although the 30-year-old revealed it could well be the last World Cup of his career.

-WHAT THEY SAID: "I'll play like it's the last," Neymar admitted.
+WHAT THEY SAID: "I'll play like it's the last," Neymar admitted to Globo.
 "I talk to my father, we always talk, to play each game as if it were the last because you don't know what will happen tomorrow.

 "I can't guarantee that I'll play another [World] Cup.
 I honestly don't know.
 I'll play like it's the last.
 Maybe I'll play another one, maybe not.
 It depends.
 There's going to be a coaching change and I don't know if that coach will like me," he joked.